panmik/landing-devblog/readme.md

 - [x] scroll to reply textarea on 'reply' click
 - [ ] -//- on 'Leave a Comment' click
 - [ ] reply form styling
-- [ ] redesign article tiles (aside with titles / scrolllist with titles and summary)
+- [ ] redesign article tiles (aside with titles / article list with titles and summary)
 - [ ] home - placeholder art and embedded content
 - [ ] sanitize username
 - [ ] persistance